Book: Quite specific. It is, however, somewhat fuzzier on the subject of kneecaps.

 - Figure skater and Olympic hopeful Tonya Harding's then-husband attempted to help her get a leg up on rival skater Nancy Kerrigan by paying off her bodyguard to attack Kerrigan's knee shortly before the 1994 Winter Olympics, in hopes of taking Kerrigan out of competition.
 The attempt failed, since Kerrigan still won the silver medal; Harding came in 10th.

 - Knee-capping was often used as a punishment by the IRA and other Northern Irish paramilitary groups.
-There were two versions of it.
-One involved a drill, the other involved putting a gun at the back of the knee and firing C)a sledgehammer, originating with Protestant terrorists and gleefully adopted by their Republican counterparts.
+There were three versions of it: A) a drill B) putting a gun at the back of the knee and firing C)a sledgehammer, originating with Protestant terrorists and gleefully adopted by their Republican counterparts.
 Many patients from the UK and Ireland will travel to have every day hip or knee replacement surgeries in Northern Ireland because the surgeons there... well, let's just say they've had plenty of practice.

 - Historically, kneecap mutilation was a possible punishment in ancient Dynastic China.
 One of the authors of a tome of military strategy was subject to this punishment as a result of court politics.